Financial-Times/origami/README.md

 ## Usage

 This component provides accessible syntax highlighting for Javascript, JSON, HTML, CSS, Sass and SCSS.
+If there are any languagues you would like to highlight that we don't currently support, please open an issue and we will provide it.

-It uses the following colours, on a light grey background (#f2f2f2).
+o-syntax-highlight uses the following colours, on a light grey background (#f2f2f2).
 It is compliant with WCAG AA.
 In order to meet the criteria for AAA at 14px+, the colours would be far too dark to distinguish syntax highlighting effectively.

 Color | Hex | Ratio | 14px+ | 18px+  or 14px **bold**
 ---|---|---|---|---